veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 - **Stability**: Highest.
 The release version ensures stability for production environments with long-term support.
 - **Documentation Status**: Indicated by the version identifier "r" (e.g., **v2-2024-02-26-r1**).

-## Beta Version Disclaimer for Enhanced RTMP
+## Release Version Disclaimer for Enhanced RTMP

-This document outlines a beta version of the Real-Time Messaging Protocol (a.k.a., E-RTMP) specifications, marking a significant step toward its final release form.
-All core features are defined and ready for implementation across diverse environments.
-This beta stage focuses on verifying protocol reliability at scale through extensive real-world testing. \
+This document represents the **Release Version** of the enhanced Real-Time Messaging Protocol (E-RTMP) specification.
+All core features are finalized and the specification is considered fully stable for broad implementation across diverse environments. \
 &nbsp; \
-The protocol is comprehensively specified, and any changes at this stage should ideally be non-breaking.
-These changes will primarily focus on optimizations or clarifications to ensure smooth, large-scale deployments.
-Core elements of the protocol are not anticipated to change. \
+The protocol is not expected to undergo breaking changes.
+Future updates to this specification are intended to be backward-compatible, focusing on clarifications, documentation improvements, or optional extensions that do not disrupt existing implementations. \
 &nbsp; \
-Veovera Software Organization (VSO) provides this document "as is," without warranties, express or implied, including but not limited to suitability for a particular purpose.
-Users should validate their implementations against this near-final version, understanding that the protocol is considered stable enough for broad implementation.
-However, reliance on this document is at the user's risk, and VSO disclaims liability for any direct, indirect, or consequential damages resulting from its use. \
+[Veovera Software Organization (VSO)](https://veovera.org/) provides this document “as is,” without warranties, express or implied, including but not limited to suitability for a particular purpose.
+Users should independently validate their implementations to meet the needs of their specific applications.
+VSO disclaims all liability for any direct, indirect, incidental, or consequential damages resulting from use of this document. \
 &nbsp; \
+We welcome community feedback through GitHub issues or other established channels to guide the evolution of the protocol. \
+&nbsp; \
+This specification is published under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0), which governs its use, distribution, and modification.
+Please refer to the [Usage License](#usage-license) section later in this document for full licensing terms. \
+&nbsp; \
-The version identifier (**e.g., v2-2024-02-26-b1**) reflects the beta stage status.
+The version identifier (e.g., **v2-2024-02-26-r1**) reflects the release stage status.

 ## Usage License